runarmyklebust/app-metafields/README.md

 This Enonic XP application adds [Open Graph](http://ogp.me/) meta-tags to your [Enonic XP](https://github.com/enonic/xp) site, it also let's you better customize your site's title tag and meta description information on each page and content.
 By applying mixin fields to each content you can easily improve your SEO and social sharing presence for your sites and apps.

-This app will add this to your site:
+This app will add this functionality to your site:

 1. SEO friendly titles
 2. SEO meta description
 3. Open Graph meta data
+4. Goole search console tag
+5. Robots exclude setting

 ## Building and deploying